-- This section of the Preliminary Environmental Information Report (PEIR) provides a summary of the 2.1.1.1 policy and legislative context for Hornsea Project Three offshore wind farm (hereafter referred to as Hornsea Three), with reference to the following: - International obligations, including European legislation for climate change and reducing carbon emissions; - National legislation and policy; and ٠ - Local policy. ٠ - Where policy or legislation exists in respect of specific topics, particularly in respect of Environmental 2.1.1.2 Impact Assessment (EIA), it is identified in the relevant topic chapters of the PEIR. - 2.1.1.3 A full assessment of Hornsea Three in terms of planning policies is provided in the draft Planning Statement, which accompanies this PEIR at Phase Two consultation.
-Following the completion of Phase Two consultation, the Planning Statement will be finalised and will accompany the application for a Development Consent Order (DCO).
+- 2.1.1.1 This section of the Environmental Statement provides a summary of the policy and legislative context for the Hornsea Project Three offshore wind farm (hereafter referred to as Hornsea Three), with reference to the following: - International obligations, including European legislation for climate change and reducing carbon emissions; - National legislation and policy; and - Local policy. - 2.1.1.2 Where policy or legislation exists in respect of specific topics, particularly in respect of Environmental Impact Assessment (EIA), it is identified in the relevant topic chapters of the Environmental Statement. - 2.1.1.3 A full assessment of Hornsea Three in terms of planning policies is provided in the Planning Statement, which accompanies the application for Development Consent.

-Renewable energy policy and the role of renewable sources of energy 2.2
+2.2 Renewable energy policy and the role of renewable sources of energy

-- The 'Meeting the Energy Challenge white paper' (DTI, 2007) published by the former Department for 2.2.1.1 Business, Enterprise and Regulatory Reform (BERR) - now the Department of Business, Energy and Industrial Strategy (BEIS), described two long-term challenges for the United Kingdom (UK): - Tackling climate change by reducing carbon dioxide emissions both within the UK and abroad; and • - Ensuring secure, clean and affordable energy. - The central objective of Government energy policy is ensuring the security of energy supply whilst 2.2.1.2 responding to the challenge of climate change by reducing carbon emissions.
+- 2.2.1.1 The 'Meeting the Energy Challenge white paper' (DTI, 2007) published by the former Department for Business, Enterprise and Regulatory Reform (BERR) now the Department of Business, Energy and Industrial Strategy (BEIS), described two long-term challenges for the United Kingdom (UK): - Tackling climate change by reducing carbon dioxide emissions both within the UK and abroad; and - Ensuring secure, clean and affordable energy. - 2.2.1.2 The central objective of Government energy policy is ensuring the security of energy supply whilst responding to the challenge of climate change by reducing carbon emissions.
 To meet these objectives, more energy infrastructure is required with an increased emphasis on energy generation from low carbon sources, including renewables. - 2.2.1.3 The need for this renewable energy infrastructure is fully recognised in many areas of Government policy.
 The need to reduce carbon emissions is embedded within European law and international obligations and has been transposed into a range of UK legislation and is outlined further in sections 2.2.2 and 2.2.3 below.